A Decade's Battle on Dataset Bias: Are We There Yet?: Introduction

 As a comparison, if the samples of different datasets were unbiasedly drawn from the same distribution, the model should not discover any dataset-specific bias.
 To check this, we study a pseudo-dataset classification task, in which the different ``datasets'' are uniformly sampled from a single dataset.
 We observe that this classification task quickly becomes intractable, as the only way for the classifier to approach this task is to memorize every single instance and its subset identity.
 As a result, increasing the number of samples, or using stronger data augmentation, makes memorization more difficult or intractable in experiments.
 No transferability is observed.
 These behaviors are strikingly contrary to those of the real dataset classification task.

-More surprisingly, we observe that even \textit{self-supervised} learning models are capable of capturing certain bias among different datasets.
+More surprisingly to us, we observe that \textit{self-supervised} learning models are also highly capable of capturing certain bias among different datasets.
 Specifically, we pre-train a self-supervised model on the union of different datasets, without using any dataset identity as the labels.
 Then with the pre-trained representations frozen, we train a linear classifier for the dataset classification task.
-Although this linear layer is the only layer that is tunable by the dataset identity labels, the model can still achieve a surprisingly high accuracy (\eg, 78\%) for dataset classification.
+Although this linear layer is the only layer that is tunable by the dataset identity labels, the model can still achieve a high accuracy (\eg, 78\%) for dataset classification.
 This \textit{transfer learning} behavior resembles the behaviors of typical self-supervised learning methods (\eg, for image classification).

 In summary, we report that modern neural networks are surprisingly capable of discovering hidden bias from different datasets.
 This observation is true even for modern datasets that are very large, diverse, less curated, and presumably less biased.
 The neural networks can solve this task by discovering generalizable patterns (\ie, generalizable from training data to validation data, or to downstream tasks), exhibiting behaviors analogous to those observed in semantic classification tasks.
-Comparing with the game of ``\textit{Name That Dataset}'' in the Torralba and Efros paper \cite{Torralba2011} a decade ago, this game even becomes way easier given today's capable neural networks.
+Comparing with the game of ``\textit{Name That Dataset}'' in~\citet{Torralba2011} a decade ago, this game even becomes way easier given today's capable neural networks.
 In this sense, the issue involving dataset bias has not been relieved.
-We hope our discovery will stimulate new discussion in the community regarding the relationship between dataset bias and the continuously improving models.
+There is still a question about how representative our current pre-training datasets are of the real world, and furthermore, how much more generalizable models could become by building more diverse and less biased training datasets.
+We hope our discovery will stimulate discussions in the community regarding dataset bias in this new era.